Customer Churn: 12 Ways to Stop Churn Immediately

 When thinking of churn impact, the statistics by Forrester research comes to mind: it costs 5 times more to acquire new customers than it does to keep the existing ones.
 To make the matters even more serious, the Harvard Business School report claims that on average, a 5% increase in customer retention rates results in 25% – 95% increase of profits.

-The same truths are revealed in a recent KPMG report below that shows that customer retention is the main driver of a company’s revenue.
+The same truths are revealed in a by KPMG, who found customer retention is the main driver of a company’s revenue.

 Impressive, isn’t it?